D. Keith Mano

-David Keith Mano (February 12, 1942 – September 14, 2016) was an American writer and political commentator, known for his work in National Review.
+David Keith Mano (February 12, 1942 – September 14, 2016) was an American writer and political commentator, known for his work for the magazine National Review.

 Early life

-Mano attended Trinity School (where, he claimed, he converted to Episcopalianism in order to be eligible for a prize) and Columbia University, where he studied under Lionel Trilling.
+Mano attended New York's Trinity School (where, he claimed, he converted to Episcopalianism in order to be eligible for a prize) and Columbia University, where he was a student of Lionel Trilling.

-He subsequently received a Kellett Fellowship and spent a year at Clare College, Cambridge, where he studied under F. R. Leavis, and performed as part of the Marlowe Society.
+He subsequently received a Kellett Fellowship and spent a year at Clare College, Cambridge, where he was a student of F. R. Leavis, and performed as part of the Marlowe Society.

 Upon returning to the United States, he performed with the National Shakespeare Company while also managing his family's construction business.

 Writing

 Mano's first novel, Bishop's Progress, was published in 1968.
 His next five novels were published one per year until 1973; Jeffrey Hart noted that Mano's seventh novel, Take Five, took nine years to write — which, in Hart's assessment, "wrecked [Mano] as a commercial possibility".
 Mano later published two more novels, for a total of nine.

-From 1972 to 1989, Mano's column "The Gimlet Eye" was published in National Review, where he was listed on the masthead; he was also listed as a contributing editor at Playboy, and provided book reviews for Esquire and film reviews for Oui.
+From 1972 to 1989, Mano's column "The Gimlet Eye" was published in National Review, where he was listed on the masthead; he was also listed as a contributing editor at Playboy, and provided book reviews for Esquire and movie reviews for Oui.

-In the 1980s, he began writing for television, and produced scripts for Monsters and LA Law and Homicide: Life on the Street; as well, he wrote the episode of St. Elsewhere for which Steve Allen was nominated for the 1987 Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
+During the 1980s, he began writing for television, and produced scripts for the television series Monsters and LA Law and Homicide: Life on the Street; he also wrote the episode of St. Elsewhere for which Steve Allen was nominated for the 1987 Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.

 Personal life

-Mano was married to actress Laurie Kennedy, and had two sons from his first marriage to Jo McArthur.
+Mano had two sons from his first marriage to Jo McArthur., and was married later to actress Laurie Kennedy.

-In the 1970s he abandoned Episcopalianism for a variety of reasons, reportedly including his refusal to be given the Eucharist by a woman.
+During the 1970s he abandoned Episcopalianism for a variety of reasons, reportedly including his refusal to be given the Eucharist by a woman.
 He subsequently joined the Eastern Orthodox Church.

-In the mid-1990s, Mano developed Parkinson's disease.
+During the mid-1990s, Mano developed Parkinson's disease.